Yasi92/Home-Care-Services-Lilien/TESTING.md

 ###  Application form

 - Resize the window and ensure that the form size is responsive and it modifies the layout of the first two columns on small views accordingly.
-- Have filled the form and click on the submit button to make sure that the modal opens up in the center of the viewport after having the form submitted.
+- Have filled the form and click on the submit button to make sure that the alert box appears on top of the form after having the form submitted.
 - Check the linked mail box to make sure that the form has been received in the assigned template.
 - Repeat the above submitting process on mobile devices.